DHL Express taking the next step in city logistics containerisation

 The containerised delivery process enables the cost efficient and secure transfer of goods between terminals, motor vehicles and specialised last mile delivery vehicles.
 Parcels are sorted and handled only once in the delivery process, at the sorting terminal.
 This also makes it economically viable for the last mile delivery vehicle to refill during the work day, as the distance to return the empty container and pick up more goods can be minimised, and the transfer of the goods is fast and secure.

-The Armadillo is designed for use in the bike infrastructure, with maximised accessibility and minimised negative impact for other cyclists.
+The Armadillo electric cargo bike is designed for use in the bike infrastructure, with maximised accessibility and minimised negative impact for other cyclists.
 This is achieved by a width of only 86 cm (less than family cargo trikes), a height that is low enough for other cyclist to keep most of their traffic overview and a suspension and agility that enables the Armadillo to keep up with other cyclists.